NixOS/nix.dev/source/tutorials/file-sets.md

 null
 ```

-All functions that expect a file set for an argument also accept a [path](https://nixos.org/manual/nix/stable/language/values#type-path).
+All functions that expect a file set for an argument also accept a [path](https://nixos.org/manual/nix/stable/language/values#type-path) instead.
 Such path arguments are then [implicitly turned into sets](https://nixos.org/manual/nixpkgs/unstable/#sec-fileset-path-coercion) that contain _all_ files under the given path.
 In the previous trace this is indicated by `(all files in directory)`.